tylerzey/websockets-graphql-serverless/README.md

 Get connection by connectionId
 Get all subscriptions by activityName
+Get all activities by type
 Get all subscriptions by connectionId
-Get all activities by type
-Get all activities by connectionId

 CONNECTION#connectionId CONNECTION#connectionId
-CONNECTION#connectionId ACTIVITY#activityName#Date.now()
+ACTIVITY#activityName CONNECTION#connectionId
-CONNECTION#connectionId SUBSCRIPTION#activityName
+SUBSCRIPTION#activityName CONNECTION#connectionId

 # Entities: